American Home Shield Review

 |Better Business Bureau Rating||B|

 30-day waiting period

 Network of 11,000 independent contractors and 45,000 service technicians

 Our Deep Dive

-- AHS reps can help you choose the right coverage: American Home Shield offers three basic plans — a Systems plan, an Appliance Plan, and a Combo plan.
-But the Build-Your-Own option is our favorite.
-It allows you to pick what you want covered exactly.
+- AHS reps can help you choose the right coverage: American Home Shield offers four plans — a Systems plan, an Appliance Plan, a Combo plan, and a Build-Your-Own option.
 Over the phone, representatives will work with you to customize your policy during the quote process.
 One tester’s home doesn’t have air conditioning, so the rep removed that from coverage to lower her rate.
 When speaking with reps via online chat and phone, we found them polite and helpful across the board.

 What Others Are Saying

 If you want to protect your budget from inevitable repairs, AHS is the best of a bad situation.

 Angie’s List reports that home warranty companies have the dubious distinction of being one of the worst-graded categories on their website.
 When we reviewed home warranty companies, we found that all of our finalists scored “B” ratings, with plenty of disgruntled customers.
 Even American Home Shield, despite being our favorite, fell into this category.
 Customer complaints typically center around denied claims, and so it bears repeating: Before you sign your contract, make sure you understand the claims process and exactly what is or isn’t covered by your plan.

 The Bottom Line - American Home Shield Review